 This course considers algorithms for solving various nonlinear optimization problems and, in parallel, develops the supporting theory.
 The primary focus will be on constrained optimization problems.
-Topics for the course will include: necessary and sufficient optimality conditions for constrained optimization; projected-gradient and two-phase accelerated subspace methods for bound-constrained optimization; simplex and interior-point methods for linear programming; duality theory; and penalty, augmented Lagrangian, sequential quadratic programming.
+Topics for the course will include: necessary and sufficient optimality conditions for constrained optimization; projected-gradient and two-phase accelerated subspace methods for bound-constrained optimization; simplex and interior-point methods for linear programming; duality theory; and penalty, augmented Lagrangian, sequential quadratic programming, and interior-point methods for general nonlinear programming.
 In addition, we will consider the Alternating Direction Method of Multipliers (ADMM), which is applicable to a huge range of problems including sparse inverse covariance estimation, consensus, and compressed sensing.
 Recommended Course Background: Multivariable Calculus, Linear Algebra, Real Analysis such as AS.110.405.